Tarakany!

-Tarakany! (previously Chetyre Tarakana "The 4 Cockroaches") is a Russian punk rock band based in Moscow.
+Tarakany! (previously Chetyre Tarakana "The 4 Cockroaches") was a Russian punk rock band based in Moscow.
 Formed in 1991, the band has released 14 studio albums, 5 live albums, and several splits and compilations.
 The band has repeatedly toured Russia and other CIS countries, as well as Europe, Japan, Israel, Georgia, and Kazakhstan.

 Tarakany! is one of the few Russian rock bands to create original music in both Russian and English.

 History

 Early Years (as Chetyre Tarakana, 1991–1997)

 The band was formed in Moscow in 1991, six months before the fall of communism and dissolution of the Soviet Union.

 The band's original line-up was: